 - ask a favor then refuse (13)

-- how to say no to a friend request (1)
+- how to reject a request to attend a meeting (1)

-- how to reject a meeting request (1)
+- how to reject people when they ask for help (1)